DSSolo/360to3dgs/README.md

 3.downalod alice vision and add the bin folder to the env path

+4.download colmap+glomap and add the bin folder to the env path

-4.put the 2 files (1.portableframeextractor.bat  ,  2.split 360.bat) to the folder with the mp4  ** in the first script you can change how many frames does the script extract.
+5.put the 2 files (1.portableframeextractor.bat  ,  2.split 360.bat) to the folder with the mp4  ** in the first script you can change how many frames does the script extract.

-5.change the name of the mp4 to 1.mp4
+6.change the name of the mp4 to 1.mp4

-6.run scripts one by one
+7.run scripts one by one

-7. now you can run the realityscan reconstruction
+8.run the 3dgs

 In the portablextractor you can change  how many frames does the script extract.